-Many assume we can accurately predict the future locations of planets in our solar system.
+Many science afficianadoes assume we can accurately predict the future locations of planets in our solar system.

 Well, hang on just a moment please.

-Even though great minds like Kepler, Poincaire and Euler have worked intensely for Centuries on this problem in Celestial Mechanics, as much as Mathematicians would like you believe Planet orbital motion can be described perfectly with some equation(s) – well, sorry, it can’t.
+Even though great minds like Kepler, Poincaire and Euler have worked intensely for centuries on this problem in Celestial Mechanics, as much as Mathematicians would like you believe Planet orbital motion can be described perfectly with some equation(s) – well, sorry, it can’t.
+Not kidding.

 We’ve known for centuries, thanks to Kepler, planet orbits are not perfect circles.
-Well, contrary to what you learned in college physics, it turns out they aren’t perfect ellipses either and that’s been known for a long time.
+Well, contrary to what you learned in college physics, it turns out they aren’t perfect ellipses either and that’s also been known for a centuries.

 We can fairly reliably estimate the motion of two bodies orbiting each other.